EMERGE Leeds: Complex Emotional Needs Service

 Who are we

 Journey is an 11-week psychologically informed occupational therapy group.
-We work with people with complex emotional needs and understand that how we spend our time and experience ourselves and others directly impacts our health and well-being.
+We work with people over 18 with complex emotional needs and understand that how we spend our time and experience ourselves and others directly impacts our health and well-being.

 Journey aims to support you in engaging in an activity that can increase your ability to manage complex thoughts and feelings and help improve your quality of life.